Bernardo-MG/development-docs/general/documentation.md

 ## Diagrams

-Visual diagrams will follow the UML specifications.
+Visual diagrams are a helpful tool for documentation.
+These should follow the UML specifications.

 The tool used for creating them us [UMLet][umlet], a free Eclipse-based UML editor.
-It is very simple, and this way allows a lot of flexibility, but is not capable of auto generating code.
+It is very simple, and this allows a lot of flexibility, but is not capable of auto generating code.

 [gitbook]: https://www.gitbook.com
 [maven_site]: https://maven.apache.org/plugins/maven-site-plugin/